lavanyamehrish/Voting_System/README.md

 # Voting System

-This project is a blockchain-based voting system developed for a college assignment in Semester 4.
+This project is a blockchain-based voting system.

 ## Table of Contents
 - [Introduction](#introduction)